prof3ssorSt3v3/mad9011/docs/deliverables/exercises/ex-3.md

 ## Introduction

 The goal of this assignment is to learn how basic shapes can be used to create logos and other designs.
-You will be recreating the three logos provided in the attached starter file.
+You will be recreating the five logos provided in the attached starter file.
 Create your version of the logos in the corresponding labeled Artboards on the "Final Artwork" layer.
 The logos can all be created using simple shapes to start and then using the pathfinder tools and manipulating the anchor points to get the final shapes.

 <ClientOnly>
   <Countdown date="2023-09-25">

 ## Instructions

-1. Download and open the provided Illustrator file for this exercise [here.](https://drive.google.com/file/d/1WYdz-zdy5K-nUcyseIc6Z89p4lrxv3ue/view?usp=drive_link)
+1. Download and open the provided Illustrator file for this exercise [here.](https://drive.google.com/file/d/19jtfdBUrMeDcJcE5GwHWItcm1BsSUhMv/view?usp=sharing)

 2. Your task is to recreate these logos in the corresponding labeled Artboards on the "Final Artwork" layer.